desertbit/openrazer-drivers-legacy/README.md

 # Razer Drivers

 This repository holds the source code for the linux kernel drivers to support various Razer Chroma devices.
+All notable changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md) file.

 ## Installation